asideridis/app-helper-chatbot/README.md

 # 🧩 Project Overview
 A private Retrieval-Augmented Generation (RAG) chatbot built for internal use at an enterprise.

-**Purpose:** help users understand how internal banking applications work by querying PDF-based manuals.
+**Purpose:** help users understand how internal applications work by querying PDF-based manuals.

 All answers are in Greek and strictly grounded in the ingested documents.